Starcounter/Docs/docs/guides/transactions/running-background-jobs.md

 ## Introduction

-Starcounter maintains its own threadpool.
-Most of Starcounter API may be called only from a thread from starcounter threadpool.
-Among such APIs are: methods from Starcounter.Db class, methods from Starcounter.Request class etc. Safer to regard all APIs from Starcounter namespace as required to be called on a starcounter thread, unless explicitly stated otherwise.
-Starcounter assures that an application Main, view-model handles and hhtp-handlers are called on a starcounter thread.
-In other situations, like your code is running on a separately created .NET threads or on .Net thread pool, you have to schedule a task on Starcounter threadpool using `Scheduling.RunTask` in order to be able to use Starcounter API. `Scheduling.RunTask` is one of exceptional API's that can be called on any thread.
-Another notable exception is `StarcounterEnvironment.IsOnScheduler()` which is to determine whether you're on a starcounter thread.
+Starcounter maintains its own thread pool.
+Most of Starcounter API may be called only from a thread from the Starcounter thread pool.
+Among such APIs are: methods from Starcounter.Db class, methods from Starcounter.Request class etc. Safer to regard all APIs from Starcounter namespace as required to be called on a Starcounter thread, unless explicitly stated otherwise.
+Starcounter assures that an application `Main`, view-model handles and HTTP-handlers are called on a Starcounter thread.
+In other situations, like your code is running on separately created .Net threads or on .Net thread pool, you have to schedule a task on Starcounter thread pool using `Scheduling.RunTask` in order to be able to use Starcounter API. `Scheduling.RunTask` is one of exceptional API's that can be called on any thread.
+Another notable exception is `StarcounterEnvironment.IsOnScheduler()` which is to determine whether you're on a Starcounter thread.

-Example of running a background job and accessing database periodically:
+Example of running a background job and accessing database:

 ```csharp
 using System.Threading;